In this article, we learn about below topics of CAPA

-- When Corrective Action & Preventive Action (CAPA) implemented?
+- When are Corrective Action & Preventive Action (CAPA) implemented?

-Everyone is little bit confusing about the concept Corrective Action & Preventive Action (CAPA).
-What is CAPA?, What is difference between? & How to & Where to implement?.
+Everyone is a little bit confused about the concept of Corrective Action & Preventive Action (CAPA).
+What is CAPA?, What is the difference between? & How to & Where to implement?
 CAPA is important in any organization for improvement.
-In which we are identified the causes of Non-conformity in systematic way, so that to take action and reduce or eliminate the non-conformity.
+We have identified the causes of Non-conformity in a systematic way so that to take action and reduce or eliminate the nonconformity.

 What is Corrective Action?

-Definition – The action taken on cause of non-conformity (Root cause) to prevent the recurrence.
+Definition – The action taken on the cause of non-conformity (Root cause) to prevent the recurrence.

-This action is taken after the problem get produced.
-To avoid re generation of problem / defect / non-conformity / customer complaint in future, we take action on the causes present in the process, this action is known as the corrective action.
+This action is taken after the problem gets produced.
+To avoid the re-generation of problems/defects / non-conformity / customer complaints in the future, we take action on the causes present in the process, this action is known as the corrective action.

-Whatever any actions you take after the defect / failure, which is of Poka-Yoke, and fool-proofing all these are the corrective action only.
+Whatever actions you take after the defect/failure, which is of Poka-Yoke, and fool-proofing all are the corrective action only.